Iraqi insurgency (2003–2011): Badr Organization

 One major Shia militia in Iraq is the Badr Organization, the military wing of the Supreme Islamic Council of Iraq.
 The group is currently based in Karbala, Iraq, and is also active in areas throughout southern Iraq.
 The group was formed by the Iranian Government to fight the Saddam Hussein-controlled Iraq during the Iran–Iraq War.
 Originally, the group consisted of Iraqi exiles who were banished from Iraq during the reign of Saddam Hussein.
 After the war ended in 1988, the organization remained in Iran until Saddam Hussein was overthrown during the 2003 invasion of Iraq.
 Following the invasion, the brigade then moved into Iraq, became members of the new Iraq Army, and aided coalition forces in insurgents.

 Colonel Derek Harvey told Reuters "that the U.S. military detained Badr assassination teams possessing target lists of Sunni officers and pilots in 2003 and 2004 but did not hold them.
 Harvey said his superiors told him that 'this stuff had to play itself out' – implying that revenge attacks by returning Shi'ite groups were to be expected.
 He also said Badr and ISCI offered intelligence and advice to U.S. officials on how to navigate Iraqi politics."

 In a letter published by the Coalition in February 2004, an insurgent believed to be Zarqawi wrote that jihadis should start an open sectarian war so that Sunnis would mobilize against what would otherwise be a secret war being waged by Shia.
 The author only specifically pointed to assassinations carried out by the Badr Brigade as an example of this secret war.

-Jerry Burke, an adviser to the Iraqi Interior Ministry, told Musings on Iraq that his plan to surveil and stop suspected Badr Brigade death squads in the special police forces was rejected when it got to an American Flag (General) Officer.

 In December 2005, the group and their leaders in the Supreme Islamic Council of Iraq participated in parliament elections, under the pro-Shiite coalition known as the United Iraqi Alliance, and managed to get 36 members into the Iraqi Parliament.

 The Badr organization supports the government of Nouri Al-Maliki.